 When coming to our office for an allergy injection we ask that you be mindful of the following:

 - If you are ill, please do not come for your injection.
 Contact our office and we’ll assess your symptoms and determine the best options for you.
-You may be offered a telehealth visit or we may treat your symptoms over the phone and schedule a follow-up appointment.

 - We ask that you limit the number of people who accompany you to an injection.
 Adult patients should come alone unless it is essential that you be accompanied to the visit.
 Children should be accompanied by one parent or guardian only.
 Other children should not attend the appointment.
 If others are brought to the appointment, you will be asked to reschedule.